A Table with a View...

 We highly recommended the fish dishes especially the 'Pataniscas de Bacalhau com Arroz de Feijão' (Cod Fritters with Rice and Beans).The prices are fairly reasonable, not really on the cheap side, but I suppose you're also paying for its superb location and views.
 Just remember though, there's no Health & Safety here so mind you don't fall in!
 Especially one table in particular...

 And, finally 'Ponto Final' means Full Stop or Final Point - why not make it your final destination when visiting Lisbon.
 We still believe it's one of the best places around & well worth the Rio Tejo (river) crossing if you're travelling from Lisbon.

-We will provide you with more details and photos of this wonderful riverbank and how to get there in Part II.
+For more details and photos of this wonderful riverbank and how to get there see Part II.